When your dog stops eating and drinking, it sets off alarm bells: "is something wrong... is it an emergency... how can I fix it?"

 Luckily, most causes of a dog who isn't drinking water are easily addressed and not related to an illness.
 In fact, most conditions increase water intake.
 Here we discuss reasons a dog who is eating normally might not be drinking water.

-How Much Water Should My Dog be Drinking?
+How Much Water Should My Dog Be Drinking?

 As usual, it depends.
 The amount of water a dog needs to drink in a day depends on their size, age, activity level, and type of food.
+Some things to keep in mind:

 On average, dogs need about 1oz (one ounce) per pound of body weight.